How much could I be earning? Using Occupational Employment and Wage Statistics data during salary negotiations

 Wages vary by location

 The geographic location affects wages because workers tend to earn higher salaries in large metropolitan areas, where a higher cost of living and other factors can drive wages upward.
-For example, the mean hourly wages for all four occupations in the chart below are highest in the San Francisco area, followed by New York.
-OES has wage data for over 650 states and areas.
+For example, the mean hourly wages for all four occupations in the chart below are highest in the San Francisco area, followed by Minneapolis.
+OEWS has wage data for approximately 580 states and areas.
 The occupational profiles have maps illustrating mean wages for all areas.
 Hovering over the area with your mouse provides that area’s wage distribution.

 Wages vary by industry

 Wages for workers in the same occupation can vary by industry.
 This may be due to differences in working conditions, where industry employment is concentrated, whether or not unions are prevalent, and other factors.
 The table below illustrates how annual wages for computer systems analysts can differ considerably across industries.
-For example, wages for computer systems analysts in oil and gas extraction tend to be high, while colleges, universities, and professional schools pay lower wages.
+For example, wages for computer systems analysts in aerospace product and parts manufacturing tend to be high, while colleges, universities, and professional schools pay lower wages.